pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Word2Vec/README.md

 The two main model families for learning wordvectors are:

 1. Global matrix factorization methods, such as latent semantic analysis (LSA).
-1. Local context window methods, such as the skip-gram model of Mikolovet al.
+1. Local context window methods, such as the skip-gram model and CBOW models.

 Currently, both families suffer significant drawbacks.
 While methods like LSA efficiently  leverage  statistical  information,  they  do relatively poorly on the word analogy task,  indicating a sub-optimal vector space structure.
-Methods like skip-gram may do better on the analogy task, but they poorly utilize the statistics of the cor-pus since they train on separate local context windows instead of on global co-occurrence counts.
+Methods like skip-gram may do better on the analogy task, but they poorly utilize the statistics of the corpus since they train on separate local context windows instead of on global co-occurrence counts.

 **Idea: Why not combine them ?**
 They proposed a specific weighted least squares model that trains on global word-word co-occurrence counts and thus makes efficient use of statistics.